Frequently Asked Questions

 The fact of the matter is that software training is the least important element when it comes to learning about graphic design.
 There are many people who are very proficient in the Adobe suite, yet do not have the design foundations to make the ‘right’ design decisions during the design process.

 Software execution and design concepts are worlds apart; ask any designer.
-Depending on how proficient you are in the Adobe suite, you may find the first few modules of Adobe teaching a little too basic.
+Depending on how proficient you are in the Adobe software, you may find the first few modules of Adobe teaching a little too basic.
 No need to worry.
 The course focuses on tying software skills together with solid design foundations.

 We focus on creating designers that can react creatively and thoroughly to a design brief; who employ knowledge and notion of great design.
 Please read the course outlines thoroughly to get a better understanding of whether what we are teaching is right for you and your career path.